coderextreme/Analytic-Assets-Calculator/README.md

 + for avg and med:
 It the ending and beginning shall be not cut off.
-This feature is already implemented, but caclulation could be done better.
+This feature is already implemented, but calculation could be done better.
 For a moving average or moving median, the ending and beginning, shall be painted even though less data points for calculation, as everywhere in the middle.
 For example at second data point, we have only 2 data points for